rnstphns/swa-prj1/README.md

 @since September 2022
 MIU ComPro CS590 Software Architecture course

-# Steps to run the application:
+## Steps to run the application:
+>*If jar file is not present in target directory,* \
+*run `mvn clean package` in main directory*

-run `docker  compose up` in main directory
+run `docker compose up` in main directory connect to database with mysql workbench using `localhost:3307` and password below \
+go to http://localhost:8081/load in browser \
+check database in mysql; students should be populated

+## MYSQL container config:
+port `3307` \
+root password: `password`

+## API Endpoint:
+localhost:8081/load

-## Authentication/Authorization details:
+## API Authentication/Authorization details:
 One User 'admin' created with Spring Security ADMIN privileges \
 username: admin \
 password: adminpassword

-## API Endpoint:
-localhost:8081/load

-## MYSQL container config:

-Database: `studentdb` \
-user: `testperson` \
-password: `test1234`